In this section

 Maternity health references

-1. www.nomisweb.co.uk/datasets/lebirthsla
+1. www.nomisweb.co.uk/datasets/lebirthrates

 Mental health

-Perinatal mental illness encompasses a range of mental health conditions that mothers may experience during pregnancy or in the first year after the birth of their child.
-These illnesses include antenatal and postnatal depression, maternal obsessive-compulsive disorder, anxiety and psychotic disorders.
-These conditions may be experienced for the first time in the perinatal period, or childbirth can lead to a recurrence of existing conditions, estimated to effect 20% of women in the UK and are the leading causes of maternal death.[5]
+Perinatal mental illness encompasses a range of mental health illnesses that mothers may experience during pregnancy or in the first year after the birth of their child.
+These include antenatal and postnatal depression, maternal obsessive-compulsive disorder, anxiety, PTSD and in rare cases, psychosis.[8]
+These conditions may be experienced for the first time in the perinatal period, or childbirth can lead to a recurrence of existing conditions.
+Experiencing mental health problems can make adjustment to motherhood and caring for new and existing children more difficult potentially negatively impacting a mother’s self esteem and their children.
+Stigma around mental health may mean it is under reported which means people may not always be accessing appropriate support.[9]

-Last updated: Apr-21
+Last updated: Autumn 2025

 Mental health resources